Home

 We create Travel Experiences . . . that extra effort is our hallmark!

-A trip to Cape Byron Lighthouse is a must and a beautiful place to see the coastline and watch the dolphins, turtles and whales (they migrate from May to November) playing in the South Pacific Ocean.
-You can tour the lighthouse and the museum and you learn about the history of the lighthouse and Cape Byron Headland Reserve.
+A trip to Cape Byron Lighthouse is a must and a beautiful place to see the coastline and watch the dolphins, turtles and whales play in the South Pacific Ocean.
+They migrate from May to November.
+You can learn about the history of Cape Bryon Headland Reserve and the lighthouse at the lighthouse's museum.
 The lighthouse, located on the most easterly point of the Australia mainland, was built in 1901 and is Australia's most powerful lighthouse.
-There is a 3 1/2 hour walking trail that will take you into Byron Bay.
+There is also a 3 1/2 hour walking trail that will take you into Byron Bay.

-The village of Byron Bay is is a stylish coastal town with a mix of funkiness and cosmopolitationism around every corner.
+The village of Byron Bay is is a stylish coastal town with a mix of funkiness and cosmopolitan around every corner.
 Byron Shire is bordered by a beautiful coastline with magnificient beaches.
 The area has walking tracks, rainforests, and World Heritage parks.
-Its climate is sub-tropical.
+The climate is sub-tropical.

 The Balcony restaurant is located in one of the last historical buildings in Byron.
 The Balcony is a great place to eat and the food is wonderful.
 This is the "happening" place in Byron and a "must do" when you come here.
 To learn more about this very funky restaurant in Byron, go to www.balcony.com.au.